VoicenterTeam/openapi-control-plane-mcp/docs/tool-metadata-update/README.md

 ## Overview

-The `metadata_update` tool is the first write operation implemented in the OpenAPI Control Plane MCP Server.
+The `metadata_update` tool is the first write operation implemented in the OpenAPI Control Panel MCP Server.
 It enables updating API metadata (the `info` section of an OpenAPI specification) with full validation and audit logging.

 ## Features